TeamCodeArena/DeliverEase/Contributing.md

-# Contributing to DeliverEase
+## Contributing to DeliverEase

 Welcome to DeliverEase!
 We are excited to have you contribute to our project.
-DeliverEase is made using Django (Python) for the backend and HTML/CSS for the frontend.
 Your contributions can help us improve and enhance the platform, empowering delivery partners and connecting communities even more effectively.

 ## How to Contribute